 Wayfinding as a Value-Add

 All of the panelists touched on how wayfinding solutions serve as a “gateway to value-add” – delivering added value to end users.
 Koshkin mentioned how visitor management is a prime example of this, “you’ve planned your event, you’ve sent invitations, and that person comes to the event and checks in, and then we tailor the map of how to get to certain locations…it’s pretty much the same with football, with games, with sports, with airports — we can integrate it with any system that creates barcodes or QR codes.
-And a customer or a visitor can go closer to a kiosk, scan her barcode, and the system will show her how to navigate to a certain location.”
+And a customer can or a visitor can go closer to a kiosk, scan his barcode, and the system will show him how to navigate to a certain location.”

 Koshkin summed up two next-generation wayfinding value-adds, real-time and interactive information, through the example of a sports stadium.
 A sports stadium client that wants to increase concessions revenue from vendors far from main entrances, could use real-time information coupled with wayfinding to provide guests/visitors with real-time details on what the current wait times or queue lengths are for vendors across the stadium, along with interactive directions on how to get to those vendors.
 That is the power of next-gen digital wayfinding solutions – real-time information with seamless, interactive navigation instructions.

 Safety, Security, and Data Privacy

 Other main topics covered during the panel were security, safety, and data privacy.
 From the security and safety standpoint, Koshkin mentioned how friendlyway’s wayfinding and self-service solutions feature integrations with security access systems, and can provide real-time alerts, messaging, and emergency notifications across an entire fleet with just one click of a button.